Classic Treats on Christmas Eve

 Every festivity has its traditional delicacies: Christmas recipes from Tirol, SalzburgerLand and Upper Austria.

-When Austrians join together to sing “Silent Night!
-Holy Night!” on Christmas Eve, tantalizing aromas of such classic dishes as sausage soup, carp or the sweet “Reindling” cake waft from many kitchens.
+When Austrians get together to sing “Silent Night” on Christmas Eve, they will also use the time as a social occasion, getting together and indulging in such classic dishes as sausage soup, carp or the sweet “Reindling” cake.

-It is no different with the many Christmas dishes, of which every Austrian province has its favourite.
+Every Austrian province has its own Christmas dish.
 Passed on from one generation to the next, these dishes have over time become the ones typically served each year on Christmas Eve.
-And because December 24th was long considered a day of fasting, a very simple meal was commonly served at midday, such as the famous Salzburg sausage soup.
+And because 24th December was long considered a day of fasting, a very simple meal was commonly served at midday, such as the famous Salzburg sausage soup

 Christmas classic from SalzburgerLand

 Buchteln (Jam-Filled Sweet Buns)* (makes about 15-20 buns)

 “Buchteln” used to be served in SalzburgerLand as a special holiday meal on Christmas Eve – spread with a mixture of honey, milk and butter.
 They taste best when still warm from the oven.
 But in case some are left over – which is rarely the case – they can also be enjoyed for breakfast.

 60g to 80g butter

 Peel of one organic lemon, grated